Chart Color Schemes

 Camp Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Camp Hill's educational attainment is notably higher than broader benchmarks.
-Among residents aged 15 and above, 47.4% hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are the most common at 31.7%, followed by postgraduate qualifications (10.7%) and graduate diplomas (5.0%).
-Vocational credentials are also prominent, with 25.2% of residents holding such qualifications – including advanced diplomas (9.6%) and certificates (15.6%).
+Educational attainment in Camp Hill is notably high, with 47.4% of residents aged 15 and above holding university qualifications as of the latest data.
+This figure exceeds both Queensland's state average of 25.7% and Australia's national average of 30.4%.
+The area's educational advantage is reflected in its strong showing across various qualification levels: Bachelor degrees are most prevalent at 31.7%, followed by postgraduate qualifications (10.7%) and graduate diplomas (5.0%).
+Vocational credentials are also prominent, with 25.2% of residents aged 15 and above holding such qualifications, including advanced diplomas (9.6%) and certificates (15.6%).

 Frequently Asked Questions - Education